 What are the minimum daily and weekly fruit component requirements for breakfast?

-Answer: For breakfast, all grade groups should be offered 1 cup of fruit daily, totaling 5 cups weekly.
+Answer: For breakfast, all grade groups should be offered one cup of fruit for breakfast daily, totaling five cups weekly.

 What are the minimum daily and weekly fruit component requirements for lunch?